settinger/Birobot/README.md

 - [Install the Arduino IDE](https://www.arduino.cc/en/Main/Software).
 - Create an Arduino project called "Birobot."
 Copy the files `Birobot.ino`, `helperfxn.ino`, `constants.ino`, and `path.ino`.
 Make sure the capitalization of the folder matches the capitalization of `Birobot.ino` (the rest don't matter).
 - The file `constants.ino` contains a list of variables that correspond to physical dimensions of Birobot.
 These should be as accurate as possible for smooth, linear motion of the end effector.
 - The file `path.ino` contains a list of waypoints that Birobot will visit in succession.
-These can be edited by hand, or buy using `upload.bat` (see below).
+These can be edited by hand, or by using `upload.bat` (see below).

 ### Uploading plaintext coordinates (Windows)
 - Ensure you have the Arduino IDE version 1.5.6 or newer.